In this article, you’ll learn what is a crankshaft? how does it work? Its types, parts, functions, and more are explained in detail with diagrams.

 The welded crankshaft allows considerable savings in weight.
 The width and thickness of the webs are reduced.
 Thus, providing longer bearing lengths.

-These types of crankshafts are made by forging or casting process as forming single piece shaft.
+These types of crankshafts are made by forging or casting processes to form single-piece shafts.
 They are utilized both in low-speed engines and high-speed engines.

 These types of crankshafts are stronger and more durable.
 Forged crankshafts react to heat treatment and thus give better dimensional stability.

 These types of crankshafts have been used for a long time.
-There are commonly found in various diesel and petrol engines.
-Generally, they are made up of malleable iron by casting process.
+They are commonly found in various diesel and petrol engines.
+Generally, they are made up of malleable iron by the casting process.

-They are very cheap to make and work well, so they are a common choice for manufacturers.
+They are cheap to make and work well, making them a common choice for manufacturers.
 Cast crankshaft withstands loads from all directions because the metal grain structure is uniform and random.

-A billet crank may be the best type of crank in your engine.
+A billet crank may be the best type of crank for your engine.
 Steel is commonly used to make such cranks.
 This includes nickel, chromium, aluminum, molybdenum, and other elements.